mercadopago/devsite-docs/guides/notifications/ipn.en.md

 ## Events

+> WARNING
+>
+> WARNING
+>
+> An event is any type of update on the reported object, including status or attribute changes.

 We notify events related to your orders (`merchant_orders`), received chargebacks (`chargebacks`) or received payments (`payment`).

 A `merchant_order` is an entity that groups payments as well as shipments.
 You will have to check the data of the orders notified to you.